vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 `zx_cmh_send_reply()`.
 This enqueues the MBO on its associated MsgQueue, drops the CMH's reference to the MBO (putting the CMH back in the "unused" state), and sets the MBO's state to `enqueued_as_reply`.
+The callee can now reuse this CMH object in later calls to `zx_msgqueue_read()`.

 The caller process can then read the MBO from its MsgQueue using `zx_msgqueue_read()`.
 The caller supplies a CMH object but in this case the CMH is not used.
+The `zx_msgqueue_read()` syscall removes the MBO from the MsgQueue and sets the MBO's state back to `owned_by_callee`.
 The caller can use the key value returned by `zx_msgqueue_read()` to determine which MBO was returned, if necessary.
-The syscall removes the MBO from the MsgQueue and sets the MBO's state back to `owned_by_callee`.
 The caller can now read the reply message from the MBO using `zx_mbo_read()`.

+The cycle can now repeat.
+The caller can now write a new request message into the MBO and send it on a channel as above, potentially to a different callee.